 Institute for Ethics in AI Fourth Annual Lecture

-We are delighted to announce the fourth Annual Lecture of the Institute for Ethics in AI, featuring Professor Jessica Riskin from Stanford University.
-This event promises to be an engaging and thought-provoking event.
+We were delighted to host the fourth Annual Lecture of the Institute for Ethics in AI, featuring Professor Jessica Riskin from Stanford University.

 Annual Lecture: